About the gas shut down

 Solar Victoria, the Victorian Energy Upgrades (VEU) program, and the SEC are offering a suite of practical supports to help Solstice Energy customers transition to cleaner, more affordable energy.

-How to access support to install solar and energy efficient hot water
+Support to install solar and energy efficient hot water

 If your combined household taxable income is below $210,000 per year, you can apply through the normal channels on our website.
 To check the eligibility criteria, go to solar panel (PV) rebate and hot water rebate.